Greece must implement bailout deal, EU Commission ready to help

 But on Sunday, voters savaged the two ruling parties for imposing steep wage and spending cuts, in line with the bailout terms, and forming a coalition government in support of the reforms might be difficult.

-The bailout programme is an ambitious deal struck in February that aims to clear the way for Greece to return to financial markets by 2015.
+The bailout program is an ambitious deal struck in February that aims to clear the way for Greece to return to financial markets by 2015.

-"We stand ready to continue to assist Greece with its ongoing reform agenda in the framework of the second economic adjustment programme," European Commission spokeswoman Pia Ahrenkilde Hansen told the briefing.
+"We stand ready to continue to assist Greece with its ongoing reform agenda in the framework of the second economic adjustment program," European Commission spokeswoman Pia Ahrenkilde Hansen told the briefing.

 The Commission said it was premature to anticipate what decisions a future Greek government that might emerge from the coalition talks could take regarding the bailout reforms.